anvaka/VivaGraphJS/README.md

 ==================================================
 **VivaGraphJS** is a free [graph drawing](http://en.wikipedia.org/wiki/Graph_drawing) library for JavaScript.
 It is designed to be extensible and to support different rendering engines and layout algorithms.
-At the moment it supports rendering graphs using WebGL, SVG or CSS formats.
+At the moment it supports rendering graphs using WebGL, SVG formats.

 **Note:** Please visit [anvaka/ngraph](https://github.com/anvaka/ngraph) to check next evolution step of this library. `ngraph` supports rendering graphs to images,